What impact can there be on age discrimination when using salary scales?Posted in : Commercial Law for Employers on 19 March 2019

 Legislation: Directive 2000/78/EC

 In 2011, Mr Horgan and Ms Keegan qualified as school teachers in Ireland.
 As of that autumn, they commenced employment as teachers in an Irish State primary school.
-The salary scales for newly recruited teachers, contained in Circular 0040/2011, reduce, as of 1 January 2011, the salaries by 10% at each
+The salary scales for newly recruited teachers, contained in Circular 0040/2011, reduce, as of 1 January 2011, the salaries by 10% at each point of the salary scale in relation to the salaries of public servants recruited before that

 Already a subscriber?